Skip to content

 The funding will be used across an across interdisciplinary project with three universities and one industrial partner to analyse air pollution data based on the AI technology and its impact on elderly people to create a benchmark for the air pollution level and give an indicator for those living and designing the building environment.”

-We look forward to our next UKHAIC Networking Event in July at Northumbria University.
+We look forward to our next UKHAIC Networking Event in July at Leicester University.
 To stay informed about this and other consortium opportunities, ensure you are signed up as a UKHAIC member!

 You must be a member of the consortium to sign up to our networking event, you can join here.